-11. Two structural members B and C are riveted to the bracket A. Knowing that the tension in member B is 6 kN and the tension in C is 10 kN, determine the magnitude and direction of the resultant force acting on given vector (resultant) is called resolution of vector.
-Or The processes of splitting up of single vector into two or more vector is called resolution of the vector A vector can be resolved into two or more vectors which have the same combined affect as that the effect of original vector
+11. Two structural members B and C are riveted to the bracket A. Knowing that the tension in member B is 6 kN and the tension in C is 10 kN, determine the magnitude and direction of the resultant force acting on

-12. The two structural member one in tension and other in compression, exerts on point O, determine the resultant and angle θ
+12. The two structural member one in tension and other in compression, exerts on point O, determine the resultant and angle $\theta$